 Receiving tax credits

-The aim of this service is to make water birth an option available to everyone, regardless of their situation.
+The aim of this service is to make water birth available to everyone, regardless of their situation.
 If your circumstances would make it difficult to make a donation, for any reason, we understand and there is no expectation to donate!

 Every donation is much appreciated, be it a monetary donation, an unused liner or other accessories that can be used by others.